locoabc/myapp/README.md

 # Welcome to Loco :train:

 Loco is a web and API framework running on Rust.

 This is the **SaaS starter** which includes a `User` model and authentication based on JWT.

-This repo is for (Getting Started)(https://github.com/loco-rs/loco/blob/master/docs-site/content/docs/getting-started/guide.md)
+This source repo is for (Getting Started)(https://github.com/loco-rs/loco/blob/master/docs-site/content/docs/getting-started/guide.md)

 ## Quick Start